 It is important to know you do not have the legal right to decline a roadside sobriety test or breathalyzer test in Ontario.
 Also, you do not have the right to contact a lawyer prior to taking the test .
 If you decline, you can be charged under the Criminal Code of Canada.

 The police cannot search your car at random.
 According to the Peel Regional Police:

 “The police are only allowed to search your car if they have reasonable and probable grounds to believe that there are illegal drugs or alcohol or evidence relating to the commission of a crime in the car.
 They must also believe that the evidence, drugs or alcohol would be removed or destroyed if they were to get a search warrant.”

-However, the officer is allowed to look into your car windows and are allowed the use of a flashlight at night.
+However, the officer can look into your car windows and can use a flashlight at night.
 Whether or not they look into your vehicle is up to the officer’s discretion.
 If a police officer requests to search your vehicle, it is within your right to speak with a lawyer first.

-If you are charged with a driving-related offense, you may decide to fight the charge to prevent a conviction.
-It’s recommended you contact legal counsel such as OTT legal for advice in this situation.
-A conviction on your driving record can impact your insurance rates for years to come and therefore, fighting the ticket may be your best option.
+If you’re facing a charge for a driving offence, you may decide to fight the charge to prevent a conviction.
+We recommend you contact legal counsel such as OTT legal for advice.
+A conviction on your driving record can impact your insurance rates for years to come.
+Therefore, fighting the ticket may be your best option.
 For more information on fighting traffic tickets, visit OTT Legal online.

 550 Matheson Blvd W, Suite 111